HomeWelcomeAmenitiesEventsCalendarBoardingInstructionRentalsOther ServicesVisit UsLinks

 Instruction and Showing

-The dates for the 2008 Cheon Il Guk Horsemanship Challenge for ages 14 and up will be from July 19 through August 2, 2008.
-The 2008 Challenge is also open to international applicants and there will be one paid scholarship available for one upcoming rider.
-Again this year we will be involved in our Service for Peace project with the Special Needs Family Camp, as well as a trip to a horse rescue auction.
-As always, there will be a lot of riding and horse care, but this year, the students will participate in paintball, games on horseback, swimming, archery and marksmanship, a horse show, museums, and other activities.
+The 2009 Challenge is also open to international applicants with one paid scholarship available for one upcoming rider.
+Again this year we will be involved in our Service for Peace project with the Treasures of Heaven Special Needs Family Camp, as well as field trips to a horse show, a museum and other sites.
+As always, there will be a lot of riding and horse care, as well as paintball, games on horseback, swimming, archery and marksmanship, and other activities.

 Applications can be obtained by emailing ellanson@frontiernet.net .
 Applications should be remitted as soon as possible to Lesa Ellanson, 517 Neversink Drive, Port Jervis, New York 12771.

-Enrollment is available for intermediate through advanced equestrians; those who own and are showing their own horses, or those who have qualified through a riding evaluation and have been assigned an available New Hope Farms' school horse.
+Summer enrollment is available for beginner through intermediate equestrians who have qualified through a riding evaluation and who have been assigned an available New Hope Farms' school horse.
+Those who own and/or are showing their own horses may enroll in advanced instruction.
+All instruction is on a private basis.

 Horse Rescue and Rehabilitation

-"Pippin", a six-year-old Welsh pony, found in a rural Pennsylvania dairy barn
+"Pippin", a six-year-old Haflinger pony, found in a rural Pennsylvania dairy barn.

 nhfarms@frontiernet.net